EchoFreeCore/TOS-7/README.md

     - Device I/O
     - Initialization and Boot Procedure

-TOS-7 is a reaction to complexity.
+TOS is a reaction to complexity.
 It is a statement that clarity still matters.

 - All modules are written in C89-compatible style.